SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 I wanted to explore this a bit more than that Atlassian article, and provide some alternate takes as well as some cultural impacts I've seen in places that follow "mini-waterfall" (i.e. waterfall, but in Scrum).
 I want to provide those that _aren't_ in QA with some insight into not just how these issues can affect the quality of the product, but also how they affect the _people_ in QA.
 I also want to help others identify where their potential frustrations may be coming from, help them articulate the source of the problem to others, as well as provide a solution to anyone experiencing these problems.

 **Note:** To be clear, this is not an argument in support of TDD or TFD.
-While I believe those can contribute to overall productivity, this is only meant to highlight and explain the requirement that programmers must write the tests as they make their changes (not necessarily _before_, as per TDD/TFD), before they check them in for code review.
+While I believe those can contribute to overall productivity, this is only meant to highlight and explain the requirement that programmers must write the checks as they make their changes (not necessarily _before_, as per TDD/TFD), before they check them in for code review.
 {: .notice--info}

-## Why programmers write the tests
+## Why programmers write the checks

 > Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

 There's many reasons, but the big hitters (IMO) revolve around **sustainability**, and there's many perspectives to view the issue, so here's a collection of them.
 Hopefully one or two will hit home.
 I may also add more to this later.

-### Accumulation of manual tests
+### Accumulation of manual checks

-Hopefully we can at least agree that, unless the tests are automated, the manual checking work for QA will quickly become unsustainable.
+Hopefully we can at least agree that, unless the checks are automated, the manual checking work for QA will quickly become unsustainable.
 If not, I'll defer to that Atlassian article above.

 ### The math doesn't add up